flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ![Ah, that's more like it.](mario/complete.png){.tab-float .pixel}

 Instead of writing the results back to a frame buffer for display, the rendering engine will write to a block called **Colour Buffer** which stores up to 48 scan lines.
-Each scan-line is fetched by the 2D engine to fill the BG0 layer in a FIFO manner.
+Each scan line is fetched by the 2D engine to fill the BG0 layer in a FIFO manner.

 3D rendering starts before the 2D one, enabling the latter to apply transformations on the new layer if required.
 'Main' also allows to capture the 2D, 3D or combined frame generated, blend it with another frame in VRAM and write the result back to VRAM, which can be displayed afterwards.